KrzakLara/DocumentationForDevOps2/README.md

 | Use a custom template (optional) | `oc new-app -f custom-httpd-template.yaml` | If using a custom template named 'custom-httpd-template.yaml', deploy it with this command.
 Ensure the template includes specifications for no resource limits, as required. |

+13. [LO6_D, 5 pts]
-13. Why Use Docker Swarm Over OpenShift for a Startup (The rationale behind choosing Docker Swarm over OpenShift for a simple startup that lacks a dedicated DevOps employee.):
+Why would you use Docker Swarm instead of OpenShift for a simple startup company not having a dedicated DevOps employee?

 | Task | Reason | Description | Command |
 |------|--------|-------------|---------|